ArneSamson/il-giro/README.md

 # Stores

-Stores are called in each file that needs values from given store.
-This is to avoid rerenders.
+Stores are used to manage the state of the application.
+[Zustand](#zustand) is used as the state management library.

+There are 3 stores:

 ## useConfigStore